ivanmauricio/ivanmauric.io/src/pages/what-do-i-do/index.md

 Writing is important to me right now because it's a vehicle for self-expression.
 For a long time in my life I believed I had to keep my head down and not be seen.
 It's only recently that I've realised that I don't need that protection anymore and that I can come out into the light.
 Writing is a huge part of that cathartic process which makes the struggle worth it.

-**Online Couses**
+**Online Courses**

 I discovered online education early last year and it feels like I've been on a course ever since.
 This pursuit satisfies my insatiable curiosity and need for intellectual stimulation.
 Without a course or book that's challenging my view of the world, I'd go a little crazy.

 **Running**

 I run without headphones.
-It's an oasis in the middle of my day that allows me to put my brain down and recharge by connecting with my body and my surroundings.
+It's an oasis in the middle of my day that allows me to put my brain down, rest my thoughts, and recharge by connecting with my body and my surroundings.

 It's a vital constraint because I often don't know my own limits.
 I’m stubborn and think that if I keep pushing, my intellect will figure it all out.
 Burnout often ensues.